Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 #### 4.5.5.
 Driver query 5: Get maximum supported device number

 ```
-Input:  A = 6
+Input:  A = 5
 Output: A = RESULT_OK or RESULT_NOT_IMPLEMENTED
         B = Maximum supported device number
 ```

-Drivers can use this routine to inform the kernel about the maximum device number they support.
-There are times (for example, when automatically mapping drives to devices/partitions at boot time) when the kernel will ask the driver for information about all the possible device numbers starting with 1 and up to the value returned by this query; thus providing an accurate value helps improving the general system performance.
+Drivers can use this routine to inform the kernel about the highest device number they support.
+This query exists purely as a performance improvement: there are times (for example, when automatically mapping drives to devices/partitions at boot time) when the kernel scans the devices of a driver by asking for information about every possible device number starting with 1; the value returned by this query caps that scan, which otherwise would have to go through all the possible device numbers up to 255.

+Note that the returned value is just an upper bound for the scan, not a device count: it isn't required that every device number up to the maximum corresponds to an existing device.
+For example, a driver could report a maximum device number of 10 while only devices 8, 9 and 10 actually exist — not recommended, but perfectly legal (the driver must return `RESULT_INVALID_DEVICE` for the device numbers that don't exist, as usual).
+This query has no effect on how drives are mapped to the devices at boot time.

 Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` and B=4.